 Garlic-Braised Brussels Sprouts

 We’re delighted to see that Brussels sprout phobia is on the decline.
-Suddenly, the little guys are everywhere, being enjoyed for their earthy, mildly nutty flavor and versatile texture.
-They’re also an incredibly healthy choice: They’re packed with vitamins C and K, fiber, and cancer fighting antioxidants.
+These little guys are everywhere, being enjoyed for their earthy, mildly nutty flavor and versatile texture.
+They’re also an incredibly healthy choice: they’re packed with vitamins C and K, fiber, and cancer-fighting antioxidants.

 Jessica Siegel, our in-house Registered Dietitian, came up with this must-try recipe that’s easy enough for a weeknight but delightful as a holiday side, too.
 The sprouts are braised in a garlic-infused broth for a wonderfully savory flavor and a tender consistency.
-They make a terrific companion to our Mahi Mahi & Southwestern Succotash recipe.
+They make a terrific companion to our mahi mahi & southwest succotash recipe.

 Our tips: Cook your sprouts with care, so they don’t get mushy: Brussels sprouts are done when the center stem is fork-tender.
 And great news: Gelson’s Rewards members can schedule a complementary virtual nutrition counseling session with Jessica at email@example.com.

 ½ onion, thinly sliced into half moons